100 Notable alumni of

 -

-Maironis was a Lithuanian Roman Catholic priest and the greatest and most-known Lithuanian poet, especially of the period of the Lithuanian press ban.
+Maironis was the pen name of Jonas Mačiulis, a Lithuanian Roman Catholic priest and one of the most known and influential Lithuanian poets, especially of the period of the Lithuanian press ban.
 He was called the Bard of Lithuanian National Revival (Tautinio atgimimo dainius).
 Maironis was active in public life.
 However, the Lithuanian literary historian Juozas Brazaitis writes that Maironis was not.

 -